★ A Cinematic Initiative

 The weekly vote on next week's film is the single most-observed outcome from teachers — children realising their choice counts.
 A small piece of democracy, every Wednesday.

-★ The Pilot
+★ The Programme

-Schools
+Schools & colleges

 Films in

-starter library
+the library

 26